Jankibai

-Janki Bhosale (née Gujar) (1675 - 2 March 1700 CE) was Empress consort of the Maratha Empire as the first wife of Rajaram I.
+Janki Bhosale (née Gujar) (1675 – 2 March 1700) was queen consort of the Maratha Kingdom as the first wife of Rajaram I. She was the daughter of Prataprao Gujar, the 3rd Senapati of the Maratha Kingdom.

-Jankibai was the daughter of Prataprao Gujar, an aristocratic general, who was the commander-in-chief of the Maratha Empire.
+Jankibai was the daughter of Prataprao Gujar, an aristocratic general, who was the commander-in-chief of the Maratha Army.
 Her father died in a battle against the Adil Shahi at Nesari on 24 February 1674.
-Shivaji Maharaj, the king of the Marathas upon hearing the solemn news, grieved his general's death.
+Shivaji, the king of the Marathas upon hearing the solemn news, grieved his general's death.
 As a result, he married his second son, the ten-year-old Rajaram to the five-year-old Jankibai.
 They were married in a grand ceremony that took place in Raigad Fort on 7 March 1680.
 Her father-in-law Shivaji died on 3 April 1680, twenty five days after her marriage.